jndiogo/sibila/examples/compare/readme.md

 This gizmo is a game-changer for my daily routine.
 Couldn't be happier with my purchase!
 ////////////////////////////////////////////////////////////
 ==================== llamacpp:openchat-3.5-1210.Q4_K_M.gguf -> OK_STOP  <----- Local model name and result
-{"sentiment":"positive"}  <----- What the local model output
+'positive'  <----- What the local model output
 ==================== openai:gpt-3.5 -> OK_STOP  <----- Remote model name and result
-{"sentiment":"positive"}  <----- Remote model output
+'positive'  <----- Remote model output
 ```

-We also requested the creation of a CSV file which is named [sentiment.csv](sentiment.csv).
+We also requested the creation of a CSV file with the results: [sentiment.csv](sentiment.csv).